Spoon theory: Other uses

-Related Theories
+Related theories

-As Spoon Theory has entered the lexicon of people with chronic illnesses, people have identified the aspects of living with a chronic illness that Spoon Theory does not capture.
-To explain these various experiences, the community has produced a multitude of related theories, including Fork Theory, Knife Theory, and Matchstick Theory.
+As spoon theory has entered the lexicon of people with chronic illnesses, people with other experiences of illness, disability or other conditions that create an energy deficit have identified the aspects of living with a chronic illness that spoon theory does not capture.
+To explain these various experiences, the community has produced a multitude of related theories, including fork theory, knife theory, and matchstick theory.

-Fork Theory
+Fork theory

-While Spoon Theory establishes units of energy, Fork Theory focuses on the activities and how they can have varying levels of impact to the individual.
+While spoon theory establishes units of energy, fork theory focuses on the activities and how they can have varying levels of impact to the individual.
 Chronically ill people may encounter activities that produce little decrease in energy, as represented by smaller appetizer forks, or activities that can leave you feeling “stabby,” as represented by meat-shredding forks.

-Knife Theory
+Knife theory

-In combination with Spoon Theory, Knife Theory describes the sensation of “running out” of spoons and “borrowing” them from the next day.
+In combination with spoon theory, knife theory describes the sensation of “running out” of spoons and “borrowing” them from the next day.
 The chronic illness community compares this to grabbing a knife by the blade, because attempting to function with an energy deficit can often result in injuries or exacerbation of chronic fatigue symptoms.

-Matchstick Theory
+Matchstick theory

-As a response to the utensil theories, some have chosen instead to adopt Matchstick Theory.
-Matchstick Theory conveys units of energy as matchsticks to convey that energy can be “finicky” and “unpredictable.”
+As a response to the utensil theories, some have chosen instead to adopt matchstick theory.
+Matchstick theory conveys units of energy as matchsticks to convey that energy can be “finicky” and “unpredictable.”